jun1okamura/A-Qualitative-Overview-of-Semiconductor-Costs/README.md

 ![Fig-4](Fig-4.png)

 Although the graph may not be perfectly accurate, it offers a good overview of the wafer price trends (which roughly equate to manufacturing costs).
-Some estimates, $`W_{price} = \sigma・x^{-0.75}`$, can be made from the slope of the graph (with thanks to Mr. Shoichi Kakami from [Unisantis](https://unisantis.com/) for the information).
+Some estimates, $`W_{price} = \sigma・x^{-0.75}`$, can be made from the slope of the graph (with thanks to Mr. Shoichi Kakumu from [Unisantis](https://unisantis.com/) for the information).

 In essence, if you’re producing a large enough volume of wafers that design, development, and mask costs become negligible, you can achieve the benefits of scaling (doubling the value) with only a modest increase in cost (1.3 times).